Illumination and Shadows in Head Rotation: experiments with Denoising Diffusion Models: Introduction

 \section{Introduction}

 The possibility of manipulating images acting on their latent representation, typical of generative models, has always exerted a particular fascination.
 Understanding the effect of a tiny modification to the encoding of the generated sample help us to better understand the properties of the latent space, and the disentanglement of the different features.
-This is strictly related to editing, since knowledge about semantically meaningful directions (e.g. color, pose, shape) can be exploited to tweak an image with the desired features.
+This is strictly related to editing, since understanding semantically meaningful directions (such as color, pose, and shape) can be utilized to modify an image to include the desired features.

 The field of deep generative modeling has recently witnessed a significant shift with the emergence of Denoising Diffusion Models (DDM) \cite{DDPM}, which are rapidly establishing themselves as the new state-of-the-art technology \cite{conditioning_denoising,stable-diffusion}.
-These models are challenging the longstanding dominance of Generative Adversarial Networks (GANs) \cite{Diff_vs_GAN}, joining an excellent generative quality with high sample diversity, simple and stable training and a solid probabilistic foundation.
+These models are likely poised to surpass the long-standing dominance of Generative Adversarial Networks (GANs) \cite{Diff_vs_GAN}, joining an excellent generative quality with high sample diversity, simple and stable training and a solid probabilistic foundation.
+They achieved impressive results in a wide range of diversified domains comprising e.g. medical imaging \cite{PLOS2024}, healthcare \cite{Healthcare_review}, protein synthesis \cite{TrippeYTBBBJ23} or weather forecasting \cite{ZhaoDWH24}.

 While DDMs have shown remarkable capabilities in generating realistic samples, the exploration of the latent space and the manipulation of generated samples to edit specific attributes remains a complex task.
 This is partly due to the high dimensionality of the latent space, which poses challenges in navigating and understanding the underlying semantics, but also to the complexity of embedding data into the latent space, computing the internal encoding of a given sample.
-In the largely explored case of GANs, most of the known techniques for semantic editing \cite{shen20,GANSpace,InterpretingLatent,shen22} are in fact based on the preliminary definition of a "recoder" \cite{gan_inversion_optimization,gan_inversion_survey}, inverting the generative process, and essentially providing a functionality similar to encoders in the case of Variational Autoencoders \cite{VAEKingma,VAEGreen}.
+In the largely explored case of GANs, most of the known techniques for semantic editing \cite{shen20,GANSpace,InterpretingLatent,shen22} are in fact based on the preliminary definition of a "recoder" \cite{gan_inversion_optimization,alaluf2022hyperstyle,gan_inversion_survey}, inverting the generative process, and essentially providing a functionality similar to encoders for Variational Autoencoders \cite{VAEKingma,VAEGreen}.